 - Continuing Research (CR)

-If you have completed all of your required course work, all special departmental requirements, and all thesis/dissertation research registration requirements and are within the deadline to complete your program (see the Timeframe section of this orientation) you may register for one credit of Continuing Research (CR) each semester until the completion of your degree.
+If you have completed all of your required coursework, all special departmental requirements, all thesis/dissertation research registration requirements, and are within the deadline to complete your program, you may register for one credit of Continuing Research (CR) each semester until the completion of your degree.
 You may need to register for CR because you are sitting your comprehensive examinations or completing your thesis or dissertation.

-Continuing Research is listed in the Schedule of Classes under Columbian College as CCAS 0940 for doctoral students and CCAS 0920 for Master's.
+Continuing Research is listed in the Schedule of Classes under Columbian College as CCAS 0940 for doctoral students and CCAS 0920 for master's students.
 Semesters of Continuing Research count against the time limit for completion of degree requirements.

 - Continuous Enrollment (CE)

-If you are completing your program in the Summer semester you may register for Continuous Enrollment (CE).
+If you are completing your program in the Summer semester, you may register for Continuous Enrollment (CE).
 Continuous Enrolment is a 0 credit course, so there is no tuition charge.
-To register for CE you must contact your CCAS coordinator.
+To register for CE, you must contact your Student Services Coordinator at [email protected].

 There is a special section of Continuous Enrollment designed for international students completing their degree requirements in the summer.
 While it is still zero credits, in order to comply with visa regulations the title of the course is Continuing Research.
-This is different from the 1 credit Continuing Research course (CCAS 0920/0940) mentioned above, and you will need to contact your CCAS coordinator in order to register.
+This is different from the 1 credit Continuing Research course (CCAS 0920/CCAS 0940) mentioned above, and you will need to contact your Student Services Coordinator at [email protected] in order to register.

 Continuous Enrollment in summer semesters is permitted on a routine basis, without petition.
 Semesters of Continuous Enrollment count against the time limit for completion of degree requirements.